parvezs27/Excel-Clothing-Store-Analysis/README.md

 4. What are the different statuses of orders?

 For this question we will use a horizontal bar chart, we can also utilise a pie chart, however, the difference in some of the statuses are 1%, which will give us thin slices cluttered together, a bar chart will separate these out in a easy to interpret manner.
-Since we want to see the percent of grand total, we have to go to value field settings and change "choose values as" to % of grand total.
+Since we want to see the percent of the grand total, we have to go to value field settings and change "choose values as" to % of grand total.
 Below is our final chart.

 ![image](https://github.com/parvezs27/Excel-Clothing-Store-Analysis/assets/107979122/322ae808-05b0-45fd-9b7d-8562ba24e3af)

 5. Which are the top 10 states contributing most to sales?

 Here we'll use a horizontal bar chart again.
 Horizontal bar charts are one of the best charts when comparing multiple data categories.
-A few reasons include, the bars are proportional to the values they represent, so the reader can get an idea of whats happening simply by looking at the bar lengths and/or the colours of the bars without having to read much text.
-Category labels are easier to display before the bars and data labels after the bars.
+One reason is that the bars are proportional to the values they represent, which gives a clear indication of what's happening almost instantly to the audience.
+Another reason is that labels are easier to display, these include category labels before the bars and data labels after the bars.
 These reasons alone make horizontal bar charts one of the most used charts in visualisation.
-Here's our chart below after doing all the formatting:
+Here's our chart below after doing our formatting:

 ![image](https://github.com/parvezs27/Excel-Clothing-Store-Analysis/assets/107979122/90d8c50d-f9c7-4b76-9952-32cb76784985)

 6. What is the relationship between age and gender based on number of purchases?

-Here we're looking at contribution towards the total number of purchases, segmented by gender and age.
+Here we're looking at the contribution towards the total number of purchases, segmented by gender and age.
 We'll utilise a column chart to show the contribution towards sales by each gender in the young adult, adult and senior age groups.
 Below is our final chart after formatting:

 ![image](https://github.com/parvezs27/Excel-Clothing-Store-Analysis/assets/107979122/0f00967e-35b5-4498-9aaa-493f86cffa64)